 Home

-I am a postdoctoral researcher in the Big Data Infrastructures for Neuroinformatics lab at Concordia University, Montreal, Canada.
-My research topics include computer arithmetic, high-performance computing, and reproducibility.
-My work aims to democratize the use of stability analysis of scientific computing codes through automatic tools to improve numerical quality.
+I am a scientific associate in the Krembil Centre for Neuroinformatics at the Centre for Addiction and Mental Health (CAMH), Canada.
+My research topics include computer arithmetic, high-performance computing, reproducibility, and neuroimaging.
+In addition, my work aims to democratize the use of stability analysis of scientific computing codes through automatic tools to improve numerical quality.

 Posts